-GENERAL INFORMATION Task in shared Moodle page with guest access: https://moodle.helsinki.fi/course/view.php?id=38767 Task title: Meeting: role-play activity (B2) Task author/Institution: Roy Siddall University of Helsinki Lesson type: ⊠ polysynchronous Target learners/course: Academic & Professional Communication in English/ Bachelor's students CEFR starting level: B2 Group dynamics (e.g. pair work/groups of X): Groups of 7 ideally, but can be done with groups of 6 Target language of the course: English Other language(s) used:- Mediation scale(s) relevant to the task: COLLABORATING IN A GROUP - COLLABORATING TO CONSTRUCT MEANING FACILITATING COMMUNICATION IN DELICATE SITUATIONS AND DISAGREEMENTS LEADING GROUP WORK - MANAGING INTERACTION Short description of the task: In this hypothetical meeting, the participants are ministers representing different energy sources deciding on the future energy plan for Green Island.
+GENERAL INFORMATION Task in shared Moodle page with guest access: https://moodle.helsinki.fi/course/view.php?id=38767 Task title: Meeting: role-play activity (E 32) Task author/Institution: Roy Siddall University of HelsinkiLesson type: DolysynchronousTarget learners/course: Academic Professional Communication in English/ Bachelor's students CEFR starting level: B2 Group dynamics (e.g. pair work/groups of X): Groups of 7 ideally, but can be done with groups of 6 Target language of the course: English Other language(s) used:- SK: LABORATING TO CONSTRUCT MEANING DELICATE SITUATIONS AND DISAGREEMENTS

+LEADING GROUP WORK - MANAGING INTERACTION

+In this hypothetical meeting, the participants are ministers representing different energy sources deciding on the future energy plan for Green Island.
 The task practices meeting and debating skills through role-playing.

-Expected learning outcomes: By the end of the task, students will be able to Participate in a group discussion in which they present their own arguments and respond to arguments presented by others.
+Expected learning outcomes: By the end of the task, students will be able to...

+Participate in a group discussion in which they present their own arguments and respond to arguments presented by others.
 Collaborate in a group to tackle a problem.

-TASK DESCRIPTION Background knowledge or sub-skills required by the students: The language of meetings, discussion skills and strategies for debating could be covered prior to this task.
-Pre-task activities (What were the activities, when were they scheduled and how were they carried out?): Steps 1-3 below could be arranged as pre-task activities.
-Detailed description of the task: This is a simple type of activity practicing mediation in a meeting/debating context combined with role playing.
+The language of meetings, discussion skills and strategies for debating could be covered prior to this task.

+Pre-task activities (What were the activities, when were they scheduled and how were they carried out?):

+Steps 1-3 below could be arranged as pre-task activities.

+Detailed description of the task:

+This is a simple type of activity practicing mediation in a meeting/debating context combined with role playing.
 The basic activity could be easily adapted for different subject areas by adopting a different problem for the meeting and different roles within it.

 1. The students form/are formed into groups of either 6 or 7.
 They are provided with the context for the activity (see GREEN ISLAND - Task in the folder).
 Green Island is a fictitious island located in the North Atlantic to the south-west of Iceland.
 It is 500 km long, 250 km wide, and has a population of 1 million, concentrated in the cities of Blix and Greyton.
 The unemployment rate is high.
 The problem is that the island has no energy plan, and needs to decide which energy source or sources will provide energy for industry and the residents in the future.